cghlee/vacancy-checker/README.md

 be opened within your default browser.

-If a job vacancy website URL is identified as invalid or expired, you will be prompted to update the URL; after which you must rerun `vacancy_checker.py`.
+If a job vacancy website URL is identified as invalid or expired, you will be prompted to update the URL.